LordEnma/YandereSimulatorDecompiled/README.md

 This repository is covered by fair use and any DMCA takedown notice will be countered

-If you have any legal problems, please find a way to get in touch with me
+If the copyright holder wants me to make changes or take down this repository, please file an issue report before submitting a DMCA